Rectification in a mixture of active and passive particles subject to a ratchet potential: Conclusions

-For simplicity we have chosen certain parameters of the particles to be the same for the active and passive components.
-These include both size and mobility (defined as the ratio of particle velocity to net force).
-A natural extension of our work would be to make such parameters differ between species.
-Given the complicated interplay between diffusivity, activity, and size in determining the rectification currents reported above, making these parameters species-dependent could offer further routes to controlling the currents in the system.
-It would also be of interest to extend our work from 1D to higher dimensions.
-Due to the additional dimension, which allows particles to pass around each other, a bulk 2D mixture of excluding active and passive particles displays many behaviours not seen 1D, such as dynamical clustering and phase separations \cite{weber_binary_2016,stenhammar_activity-induced_2015}.
-These will strongly alter the character of the currents in a ratchet system.
+A related question concerns the extension of our work from 1D to higher dimensions.
+For asymmetric potentials such as Eq.~\eqref{eq:sawtooth_pot} (supplemented by one additional dimension), there is no single-file constraint any more, so the arguments of the previous paragraph become relevant.
+Previous work on 2D systems also suggest that currents may still flow in either direction.
+For example, current reversal is observed~\cite{mcdermott_collective_2016} for active particles alone in a 2D potential, and passive currents were also seen in an AP mixture, in presence of disk-shaped obstacles \cite{rojas-vega_fast_2021}.
+Of course, 2D systems also support more complex behaviour including dynamical clustering and phase separation~\cite{weber_binary_2016,stenhammar_activity-induced_2015}, which would also affect the ratchet currents.

 Conversely, self-assembly and phase separation in 2D could also be strongly affected by introduction of external potentials as considered here.
 (This relates also to recent work on bulk active particles near a surface with periodic modulations \cite{nikola_active_2016}.)
-Yet if one considers a series of ever narrower quasi-1D channels, at some point the physics reported here must be recovered.
+Indeed, if one considers a series of ever narrower quasi-1D channels, at some point the physics reported here must be recovered.
 Our work therefore helps pave the way for better manipulation of AP mixtures, in various 1D and quasi-1D geometries, through the use of external potentials \cite{kumari_demixing_2017}.